theiconic/php-ga-measurement-protocol/README.md

 ## Use Cases
 ### Asynchronous Requests (Non-Blocking)
+By default, sending a hit to GA will be a synchronous request, and block the execution of the script until it gets a response from the server or timeouts after 100 secs (throwing a Guzzle exception).
+However, an asynchronous non-blocking hit can be sent as follow:
 ```php
 // When building the Analytics hit, just make a call to the makeNonBlocking method
 // now sending the hit won't block the execution of the script